isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-04-03-post-from-gambier-to-pepper-plantation-agriculture-in-singapore.md

 [^29]: [Earl](https://eresources.nlb.gov.sg/printheritage/detail/ad9d0845-d805-4ec1-9cec-f26135c14d4a.aspx), 1837, p.
 352.

-[^30]: Balestier, J., & Montgomerie, W. (1841, December 2).
-[From an unpublished journal of a residence at Singapore: During part of 1840 & 41](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepressa18411202-1.2.8). *The Singapore Free Press and Mercantile Advertiser*, p.
+[^30]: Balestier, J., &amp; Montgomerie, W. (1841, December 2).
+[From an unpublished journal of a residence at Singapore: During part of 1840 &amp; 41](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepressa18411202-1.2.8). *The Singapore Free Press and Mercantile Advertiser*, p.
 2. Retrieved from NewspaperSG.

 [^31]: Thomson, J.T.
 (1850).
 General report on the residency of Singapore, drawn up principally with a view of illustrating its agricultural statistics. *[The Journal of the Indian Archipelago and Eastern Asia](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=5007604)*, Vol. IV, 134–143, p.
 140. (Call no.: RRARE 950.05 JOU; Microfilm no.: NL25791)